State Tax Filing Resources

 Agency: PrompTax program website

 Withholding tax filers whose aggregate tax withheld for the previous tax year is $100,000 or more must enroll in the PrompTax program.
 Form TR-370.1, Notification of Required Participation, will be mailed to you if you are required to participate in the PrompTax program.
-Within 20 days of the postmark of the notification, you must enroll online on the website.
+Within 20 days of the notification's postmark, you must enroll online on the website.

-You will receive confirmation of enrollment, including a six-digit access code, details of your payment option and start date, and an eight-character password (mailed separately) once enrollment is complete.
+Once enrollment is complete, you will receive enrollment confirmation, including a six-digit access code, details of your payment option and start date, and an eight-character password (mailed separately).

 Employer Compensation Expense Program (ECEP)